austinrivas/crowd-up/README.md

 ## Grav | [README](grav/README.md) | [DOCS](https://learn.getgrav.org/)

-If you are using the admin plugin, you can simply Update Grav itself from the notice.
+If you are using the admin plugin, you can update Grav itself from the notice.

 You can click the Update button to update plugins and themes.
 If you don't see any updates, you can clear the GPM cache by clicking the Check for Updates button in the top-right.

-Updating is now a simple affair.
-Simply navigate to the root of the Grav install in your terminal and type:
+You can also update Grav manually by navigating to the root of the project in your terminal and running:

-`$ bin/gpm selfupgrade -f`
+- `docker-compose exec nginx-php-grav php bin/gpm selfupgrade -f`

 This will upgrade the Grav core to the latest version.
 Additionally, you should update all your plugins and themes to the latest version (including the admin plugin if you have that installed).

 You can do this using the command below:

-`$ bin/gpm update -f`
+- `docker-compose exec nginx-php-grav php bin/gpm update -f`

 ## Content